NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Location Based Filtering is available which means that customers will see only those shops which can deliver to their address and other shops will get filtered out.

 Vendors / Shop-Owners can track order's through orders inventory and update the order progress !

+Shop-Owners can deliver order by themselves by adding delivery staff.
+Shared Delivery Logistics will also be available which we are planning to implement in future releases of Nearby Shops.

 Billing and Payments are supported ...
 Shop-owners are billed according to number of orders they deliver successfully.
 And Service Providers (Market Owners) can collect payments from the shop-owners.